MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Owner.md

 Group of undeleted system users and undeleted teams.
 Owners can be used to control access to specific objects.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/Owner.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /Owner

 ## Traits